House framing 101 - How to Select the Best Framing Option for Your Home

 - Concrete and steel resists termites.
 Wood and Fox Blocks ICF both require treatments like an application of Polyguard Products, Inc. 650 XTM or 650 XTP membranes to prevent termite damage.

-Breaking Down the Strengths and Weaknesses Between Four Framing Methods
+Breaking Down the Strengths and Weaknesses Between Four House Framing Options

 Besides the initial and long-term costs of a framing method, homeowners should compare their strengths and weaknesses.